the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 console.log(myFullName);
 ~~~~~~~

-Since arguments are mostly values stored in variables, it's also possible to pass values to functions (1) or to use the returned value right away (2):
+Since arguments are mostly values stored in variables, it's also possible to pass values to functions directly (1) or to use the returned value right away (2):

 {title="index.js",lang="javascript"}
 ~~~~~~~